Continuation-of-Ashford/ashford-docs/character_creation/2_core_character_creation.md

 ![](../assets/allowed_races.png)

+* Note: We also allow the gemstone dragonborn race from Strongholds and Followers.

 * When creating your character, think about if the race selection fits within the general lore of Forgotten Realms in 5e.
-If your character's race is from a different IP that does not exist in the Forgotten Realms in 5e, it will not be allowed.
+If your character's race is from a different IP that does not exist in existing DnD lore, it will not be allowed.
 * All UA or earlier official content reprinted in future official books must be updated (i.e. Minotaurs, triton and centaurs from `Volo's Guide to Monsters (VGM)` to `Mordenkainen's Tome of Foes (MOT)`, Dhampir from UA:GL to VRGR).
 There are no exceptions.

 *`Remember:` ReCoA uses [some modified Races](../modified_mechanics/races.md).*